 “TV channel like Animal Planet, NGC and Discovery had made me wonder if such overwhelming diversity of wildlife was actually accessible to everyone with passion for them, but when I started going on Photo Tours, I was convinced it actually was, and it is such bliss,” says Sheila.
 In the near future, she would like to explore the possibilities that macro photography offers for a wildlife admirer, while capturing tiny life forms – insects and flowers – down to minute details.

 “It amazes me how photography transcends from being a form of art to a powerful medium, through its various moods, that creates better understanding and awareness of the world around us,” asserts Sheila.
-We cannot help but concur when she continues to say how affecting a visual medium photography can be to realise the dream of an eventually more-peaceful world.
+We cannot help but concur when she continues to say how affecting visual medium photography can be to realize the dream of an eventually more-peaceful world.